History UnErased's advocacy efforts are focused on the systems that work together to achieve our mission.

-Strategic adoption support is complex, and our team of experts is uniquely prepared, with decades of experience, to build community support for LGBTQ inclusive curriculum in our nation's schools.
-We help educators navigate potential disagreement or discomfort within the unique considerations for elementary educators, secondary educators, and school and district leaders and provide them with a whole-school approach to advance systemic change.
+Building community support is complex, and our team of experts is uniquely prepared, with decades of experience, to collaborate with stakeholders to build support for LGBTQ-inclusive curriculum.
+We help educators navigate potential disagreement or discomfort incorporating the unique considerations for classroom teachers, school and district leaders, as well as offering additional informational sessions for full staff, parents, and community members.

 "Like History UnErased, we want to make sure that the students and educators who come after us are not just better off, but are better than us, better at understanding, better at empathy, better at creating a world where all people belong." - Tina L. Haefner, President of NCSS